YBronst/Asrock-Z690-PG-Reptide/README.md

 ### Mac OS Sequoia and Ventura EFI OpenCore loader 1.0.3 and Clover 5161
 ### Mac OS Sequoia with EFI OpenCore loader 1.0.3 and Clover 5161 + legacy Broadcom WiFi + OCLP patch 2.2.0

+The MacPro-Clover-5161-Z690PG-R-12700kf.zip is backward compatible with macOS Sonoma 14 (Just move the kexts from folder 15 to folder 14) and macOS Ventura 13 (To do this, simply rename configVentura.plist to config.plist).

 FileVault2 not working in Sonoma with the OCLP patch!

 * All mac os futures are working including DRM playback and sleep/wake S3 and FileVault2